pivovarit/parallel-collectors/README.md

 - configurable (it's possible to provide your own `Executor` and `parallelism`)
 - non-blocking (no need to block the calling thread while waiting for the result to arrive)
 - non-invasive (they are just custom implementations of `Collector` interface, no magic inside, zero-dependencies)
-- versatile (missing an API for your use case? just process the resulting Stream with the whole generosity of Stream API)
+- versatile (missing an API for your use case? just process the resulting Stream with the whole generosity of Stream API by reusing already available `Collectors`)

 ### Maven Dependencies